 - From Maddela Terminal, ride a jeepney bound for Ponggo.

-- Once in Ponggo, charter a habal-habal or tricycle to your destination in Nagtipunan.
+- Once in Ponggo, charter a habal-habal or tricycle to Diamond Cave or other destinations in Nagtipunan.

 Transport going to/around Quirino is somewhat limited, so I highly advise bringing your own car instead.